suusan2go/protoeasy-go/README.md

 #### More Examples

-See `make proto` and `make example` for two more example usages.
+See `make proto` and `make example-complete` for two more example usages.
 I also use protoeasy for all my public Go projects on GitHub that use protocol buffers (the command using protoeasy is in the Makefile in each project):

 * https://go.pedge.io/dockerplugin
 * https://go.pedge.io/dockervolume